HoracioMartins/iMazing/README.md

 After finishing the development, had to do make some test to see if the site was responsive, fast and lightweight.
 I also did a code review in order to make some optimizations.

 - Did you use any tools/libraries and why did you use them?
-For coding I used Visual Studio Code and for performance and testing I used Chrome DevTools.
+For coding I used Visual Studio Code and for performance and testing I used Chrome DevTools and PageSpeed Insights.
 Boostrap for the icons and help to make the page more responsive and also reduce the implementation time due to predefined classes.

 - How did you make sure that the page is SEO-friendly?